vam5h1/AtliQ-Hardware-Finance-Analytics/README.md

 # 💰 AtliQ Hardware Finance Analytics

-📌 A Finance Analytics project based on the AtliQ Hardware Sales Analysis project
+📌 A Finance Analytics project based on the AtliQ Hardware Sales Analytics
 ---

 ## 📑 Table of Contents